British Comedy Guide

 Craig Charles expressed his annoyance that Rimmer got a girlfriend in that episode when all Lister got to do was eat a cigarette during his confrontation with Don Warrington's Commander Binks, which unsurprisingly tasted disgusting and wasn't even in the script anyway.
 'I don't know why I did that,' Craig said.
 'It was horrible.'
 Danny John-Jules and Warrington would eventually work together again, some years later in Death In Paradise, where ironically Danny plays a character called Dwayne/Duane in what we can assume was the latter show's way of paying tribute to Red Dwarf.

 Rimmer's gradual switch from being a complete gimboid to actually quite a decent guy deep-down, crumbling somewhat under his neurotic behaviour, had been building subtly over the years, but it came to the forefront in this series.
-This is particularly shown in Terrorform, where Rimmer's neurosis literally took on a form of its own.
+This is illustrated perfectly in Terrorform, where Rimmer's neurosis literally took on a form of its own.
 By the final gag, we, as an audience, end up feeling a little bit sorry for him.

 Red Dwarf.
 Rimmer (Chris Barrie).
 Credit: BBC